jypelle/mifasol/README.md

 ![mifasolcli console user interface](docs/mifasolcli-ui-screenshot.png)

-Its main purpose is to meet these objectives :
+## Key features

-1. To manage songs and playlists on a self-hosted server.
+1. Songs and playlists management on a self-hosted server for multiple users.
-2. To keep song and playlist files on different clients synced with server content.
+2. Keeping song and playlist files synced with server content on different clients.
+3. Differentiation of homonym artists and albums.
+4. Song can be linked to more than one artist.
-3. To avoid playlists being broken updating song's name, album's name, artist's name or reorganizing song files hierarchy.
+3. Avoiding playlists being broken updating song's name, album's name, artist's name or reorganizing song files hierarchy.
-4. Not to impose a particular music player to listen your music (thanks to the files sync).
+4. No requirements about music player used to listen your music (thanks to the files sync).
-5. To be easy to
+5. Server is easy to
-    1. Install (statically compiled)
+    1. Install (one executable file to copy and you are done)
-    2. Backup (embedded database)
+    2. Backup (all data in one folder)
-    3. Secure (https by default)
+    3. Secure (https by default, no certificate authentication required)
+6. Blazing fast navigation with console user interface
-6. To be multiplatform (different OS or Architecture: Windows/Mac/Linux/Raspbian)
+7. Multiplatform (different OS or Architecture: Windows/Mac/Linux/Raspbian/Synology)
+8. REST API for those who want to develop their own client.

 Mifasol is a free and open source project distributed under the permissive Apache 2.0 License.